 Lindeman Island is one of the islands that make up Lindeman Group of islands in the Whitsundays, off Queensland coast in Australia.
 This island was technically given the name by the well known Captain Bedwell after George Sidney Lindeman, the latter’s sub-lieutenant while they were aboard HMS Virago, a Royal Navy vessel.
-A greater portion of this island is ideally included in Lindeman National Park that also offers protection to additional 13 islands that make up the group.
+A greater portion of this island is ideally included in Lindeman National Park that also offers protection to an additional 13 islands that make up the group.
 The island also has an airport and a resort as well.
-The island came to being after the drowning of a range of volcanic mountain by the rising sea levels.
+The island came to be after the drowning of a range of volcanic mountains by the rising sea levels.

-Most people come to Lindeman Island largely due to the world class resort found on the island.
-Actually, this resort boasts of being the first Med Club in Whitsunday Islands.
+Most people come to Lindeman Island largely due to the world-class resort found on the island.
+This resort boasts of being the first Med Club in Whitsunday Islands.
 It became Australia’s only developed Club Med Village.
 White Horse Holding, which is a Chinese investment firm, bought the resort in 2012 and has since then refurbished the resort remarkably.
 As highlighted above, Captain James Cook was the first person to explore this part of Whitsunday Island.
 This was during his journey to Australia’s eastern coast back in 1770.
-During his voyage, the captain passed via the Whitsunday passage, which is a narrow channel laying between mainland coast, Hayman and Hook islands to the east before finally ending his journey at Lindeman Island.
+During his voyage, the captain passed via the Whitsunday passage, which is a narrow channel lying between mainland coast, Hayman and Hook islands to the east before finally ending his journey at Lindeman Island.